-This shows that if any number of turns of one face is considered as one move, then 8 moves are necessary to solve the gear cube with extra stickers in the worst case.
-If each half turn of a face counts as one move, then 13 moves are sometimes needed.
+This shows that if any number of turns of one face is considered as one move, then 8 moves are necessary to solve the gear cube with extra stickers in the worst case (5.5263 on average).
+If each half turn of a face counts as two moves, then 13 moves are sometimes needed (8.2925 on average).

 Finally, the results for the Gear MasterMorphix, or the Gear supercube: